 Impressing inspectors and appraisers is just as important as impressing the buyers.
 Set the tone throughout your property to show that you’re putting your best foot forward for a smooth transaction.
 Keep the property a comfortable temperature, especially since the inspector will likely be there for 3 or so hours - do the same for the appraisal, even though it will be much shorter.
 You’ll also need to leave the home during both of these times.
 As we said before, the buyers will arrive for the last hour of the inspection to review results.
 Give them space and time.

 Inspections and appraisals are the two last big hurdles to hop before getting to SOLD.
 With these tips, you’ll hop your last big hurdles, and the rest will be a jog to Just Sold!
 Doing what you can to be prepared for both will ensure a smooth transaction all-around.
 Still have questions about what to expect?
-Comment them down below!
-The Jovio Real Estate Specialist Team is here to help!
+Let us know what's on your mind.
+Our agents are available around the clock to help answer your real estate questions!